BrianPugh/game-and-watch-patch/README.md

 ### Retro Go
-Since most people are going to be using this with retro-go, here are the recommend commands:
+Since most people are going to be using this with retro-go, use the minimum amount of external storage, and don't care about the sleeping images or the mario song easter egg, here are the recommend commands:

 ```
 # in this repo
 make clean
-make PATCH_PARAMS="--slim" flash_patched_ext
-make PATCH_PARAMS="--slim" flash_patched_int
+make PATCH_PARAMS="--slim --extended --no-save" flash_patched_int

 # in the retro-go repo; this assumes you have the stock 1MB flashchip
 # NOTE: MUST have the patched openocd installed: